vanzasetia/practice-file-path/README.md

 # Starter Files for Practicing Absolute and Relative Paths
+This is a challenge coming from the [Code Newbie blog post about absolute path vs relative path]()

 ## Overview
 This includes 3 part challenge, where the first one is the easiest challenge and the third challenge is the hardest challenge.